syler11/MS2-Matching-Game/readme.md

 7. [Deployment](#deployment)
 8. [Credits](#credits)

+## **4. Technologies used:**
+The following languages and framework were used to create this project.
+* HTML5 – provided the main structure of the website.
+* CSS3 – provided the styling of the website and the overall content.
+* Javascript - Vanilla Jac
+* Bootstrap 5.0.0 – provided the responsive structure and some other component such as responsive layout, dropdown menu, and form.
+* Balsamiq - development tool was used to create the wireframe for the website.
+* VS Code - VS Code was used for version control to commit and Push to GitHub.
+* GitHub - GitHub is used to store the projects code after being pushed from VS Code.

+## **5. Testing:**

+Games was developed on Windows OS in Goggle Chrome and it was tested in Miscrosoft Edge.
+It was also tested on Apple iPad and iPhone 12.
+All fully functioning and fully responsive.

+### HTML Validation

+## **6. Bugs:**

+## **7. Deployment:**

+## **8. Credits:**
 ### Media Credits
 Credit to https://favicon.io/favicon-converter/ for the Favicon
 Credit to https://websitemockupgenerator.com/ for the Website mockup picture